About this course...

 - How to know how well your plant is operating

-The outcome of the course will be an understanding of how processes evolve from feed to products.
+The outcome of the course will be an appreciation of how processes evolve from feed to products.
 Copies of the course presentation materials will be provided.
-Finally, there will be laboratory demonstrations of most of the unit operations discussed in the class.
+Finally, there will be laboratory demonstrations of many of the unit operations discussed in the class.

 Who should attend?